1. Parenting

 • 1

-Top 20 Good Habits Parents Should Teach Their Kids In The Early Years
+Top 20 Essential Good Habits Every Parent Must Teach Their Children In The Early Years

-While most parents may focus on their children's health and education right from the preschool stage, what happens when it comes to the formation of good, healthy habits for kids?
-They believe that the child will pick up good habits naturally as they grow.
-But parents must realize that children need help to form good habits right from the toddler stage.
+While most parents may focus on their children's health and education from the preschool stage, what happens when it comes to good, healthy habits for kids?
+Parents believe that the child will pick up good habits naturally as they grow.
+But parents must realize that children need help to learn good habits from the toddler stage.
 Here, we list out 20 good habits you can practice daily with your kids!

 20 Good habits parents must teach their kids

-Here is a list of good habits for kids that parents need to focus on:
+Here is a list of good habits parents can teach their kids:

 1. Making 'reading' a habit

-This habit opens up the gateways of knowledge for your child, apart from serving as a healthy pastime.
-Let your child realize that books can be one of the best companions.
+The reading habit opens up the gateways of knowledge for your child, apart from serving as a healthy pastime.
+Let your child realize that books can become one of their best companions.

 2. Playing outdoors

-Rather than being a couch potato, encourage your little one to spend time in outdoor play.
-This will not only ensure physical fitness but also help children develop their cognitive abilities.
+Rather than being a couch potato, encourage your little one to spend time playing outdoors.
+This will not only ensure physical fitness but also help develop their cognitive abilities.
 A skipping rope is a great way to engage kids.

 3. Saving money

 Get your children a piggy bank to teach them the habit of saving.
-Let them watch the savings grow over time.
+Let them watch the savings grow over time and feel proud of themselves.

 4. Conserving resources